Skip to main content

 WHAT DOES THE STUDY INCLUDE?

 In the study, we will conduct qualitative interviews with approx. 20 patients at Diakonhjemmet hospital and Drammen hospital.
-We will then carry out separate idea-generating workshops with patients and health personnel to develop concrete measures that can strengthen health skills and contribute to the health services meeting patients' needs for information, support and follow-up in a better way.
+We will then carry out separate idea-generating workshops with patients and health personnel to develop concrete measures that can strengthen health literacy and contribute to the health services meeting patients' needs for information, support and follow-up in a better way.